 Change Submission Deadline – the date by which the Change must be submitted.

 Change Proposal (CP) - a proposal to amend a BSC subsidiary document, a Configurable Item, that contains a single detailed solution and associated redline text where affecting Category 1 Configurable Items.
-A CP can be raised by BSCCo, a BSC Agent, a Party, Citizens Advice, Citizens Advice Scotland, the BSC Panel or one of its Committees or such other bodies representative of interested third parties as may be designated by the Authority from time to time.
+A CP can be raised by BSCCo, a BSC Agent, a Party, Citizens Advice, Citizens Advice Scotland, the BSC Panel or one of its Committees.

 Change Proposal Circular (CPC) - communication sent by BSCCo to BCAs and PACAs as appropriate when communicating BSCCo change information.

-Change Register – a document which contains up-to-date information for each Change Proposal, including the name and organisation of the proposer, the date the Change Proposal was raised, the title and brief description of the Change Proposal, and the current status of the Change Proposal.
+Change Register – a document which contains up-to-date information for each Modification Proposal, Change Proposal and Issue, including the name and organisation of the proposer, the date the Modification Proposal, Change Proposal or Issue was raised, the title and brief description of the Modification Proposal, Change Proposal or Issue, and the current status of the Change Proposal or Issue.

 Configurable Item – all subsidiary documents to the BSC and any other product as agreed by BSCCo to be changed in accordance with this procedure.